Theme for this year's Eco-Arts Week: Thinking in Cycles

 Lisa Barnard Kelley is an experimental vocalist, improviser and transdisciplinary artist residing in Kingston, NY.
 Steeped in traditional theater, Deep Listening practice, vocal and performance studies, Lisa’s performances and writing explore womanhood, grief and loss, dreams and the confluence of self in nature and the cosmos.

-• Date/ Time: Wed.
-6-9pm, April 24
+• Wed.
+6-9pm, April 24, at DRAW Studio

 Workshop: